jwaitze/TrajectIO/README.md

 # TrajectIO

-This is an experimental game I've been working on recently.
+This is an experimental game coded in JavaScript I've been working on recently.
 It's a cell-based game, much like AgarIO and SlitherIO, but it is unique in its own ways.
 The multi-player version of TrajectIO is not near completion, even though some of the client-server communication logic is coded.

 http://traject.io/